shadowman-lab/Ansible-Config/SNOW/readme.md

 #### 5) Create your ServiceNow Source

 In AAP, after you've saved, click to **Sources** on the top of the screen.
-Click the **green plus button** on the right, which will present you with a New Inventory dialog screen.
+Click the **Blue Add Button** on the right, which will present you with a New Inventory dialog screen.
 Fill in the following fields:

 | Parameter | Value |